yangxue0827/RotationDetection/README.md

 pip install -v -e .  # or "python setup.py develop"
 ```

-Or, you can simply install AlphaRotate with the following command:
+Or, you can simply install AlphaRotate with the following command (not suitable for dev.):

 ```shell
 pip install alpharotate